maddisondavid/ngTestHarness/api.md

 **Params**

-- scope `object` - The scope to digest
+- scope `Object` - The scope to digest

 **Type**: `Error`
 <a name="verifyRootIsClean"></a>